Delicious Turkey salad with an addicting, tangy Thai dressing – easy, slimming friendly and healthy!

 - Place your turkey breasts between two large pieces of clingfilm and pound them flat with a rolling pin.
 Try to get them quite thin.

-- Brush a griddle pan (or non-stick pan) with a teaspoon of sunflower oil and turn heat on high.
+- Mist a griddle pan (or non-stick pan) with cooking spray turn heat on high.
 Once pan is hot, sear the turkey breasts for 2-3 minutes on each side, pressing down on them with a spatula.
-They should be cooked in about 5-6 mins but do check they are thoroughly cooked by cutting into the middle.
+Check they are thoroughly cooked by cutting into the middle.
 Set aside, covered with foil.

-- Cut your turkey breasts thinly on the diagonal and add to the marinade.
-Stir together to coat the turkey.
+- Cut your turkey breasts thinly on the diagonal and add to the dressing, stirring well.

-- Put your salad leaves in a large bowl and add the cubed mango, cubed cucumber, sugarsnap peas and avocado if using.
-Add the turkey and marinade and toss together.
+- Put your salad leaves in a large bowl and add the cubed mango, cucumber, sugarsnap peas and avocado if using.
+Add the turkey and toss together.